lienebriede/habit-api/README.md

 - `check_milestone(self)`
 Compares the total completions against predefined milestone thresholds.
 If a milestone is achieved, appends the current date to `milestone_dates` and generates a message.

+### MilestonePost Model

+The `MilestonePost` model represents a milestone achieved by a user for a specific habit stack.
+It allows users to share their achievements as posts.

+*Fields:*

+- `user`: A ForeignKey linking to the User model, associating the post with a specific user.
+- `habit_stack`: A ForeignKey linking to the HabitStacking model, specifying the related habit stack.
+- `message`: A TextField containing the milestone message.
+- `created_at`: A DateTimeField that automatically records when the milestone post was created.
+- `shared_on_feed`: A BooleanField indicating whether the post has been shared on the feed.
+Defaults to False.

 # API Endpoints

 | URL | Notes | HTTP Method | CRUD Operations |